zoran-cuckovic/LandscapeArchaeology.org/_posts/2024-04-08-phc-clermont.md

 ## Workshop (June 19th, 9h - 12h30)

-Location: MSH Clermont-Ferrand, salle informatique 26
+Location: University Clermont Auvergne, building Gergovia, salle informatique 319.

 Topic: This practical workshop will allow participants to learn about **GIS mobility modeling** (calculation of the optimal path, surface-time, etc.), as well as **visibility analysis** (landscape impact of structures, intervisibility networks, etc.).
 We will discuss these approaches through practical case studies, based on archaeological data.